Skills

 Runtime expectations

-A runtime embedding the skill should provide only a small capability set:
+A runtime embedding the skill needs only a small capability set:

 - Read Markdown and repository files.